 Alec Longstreth is a two-time Ignatz Award winning cartoonist.
-Since 2002 he has drawn eighteen issues of his minicomic Phase 7 and in 2014 he self-published his first graphic novel, Basewood.
-His comics work has also appeared in anthologies published by Villard, Three Rivers Press, and Dark Horse Comics, as well as Tugboat Press and many other indie self-publishers.
+He has proudly self-published his minicomic Phase 7 since 2002 and intends to continue doing so for the rest of his life.
+In 2014 he self-published his first graphic novel, Basewood.
+His comics work has also appeared in anthologies published by Villard, Three Rivers Press, and Dark Horse Comics, as well as Tugboat Press and many other indie publishers.
 Two French translations of Alec's graphic novels have been published by L'employé du Moi.

 In 2007 Alec graduated from Pratt Institute's illustration program with highest honors.
 His illustration clients include Little, Brown and Company, Highlights Magazine, Nickelodeon Magazine, National Geographic for Kids, Weezer, and many others.
 Alec has also worked as a digital colorist for graphic novels and picture books published by First Second Books and Hyperion.